Department of Health and Social Care

 BSc (Hons) Health and Social Care with Foundation Year

-Brief Summary
+2. Brief Summary

 The Foundation Year offers an introductory grounding in what it means to be a university student.
 It will equip learners with the intellectual and interpersonal skills for effective undergraduate study.
 It provides a unique opportunity to develop core academic skills.
 In addition, students will begin to develop an impressive portfolio of transferable skills for employability in a range of careers.
+Students will benefit from small class sizes, intensive teaching and bespoke pastoral care which will help them to get the most out of the programme and settle into university life.

-BSc (Hons) Health and Social Care
+BSc (Hons) Health and Social Care:

-All sectors within health and social care provision require both high quality initial education and training alongside sustained and consistent updates (i.e. Continuous Professional Development (CPD)) both informally and formally, through creditable programmes of learning and education.
+All sectors within health and social care provision require both high quality initial education and training, alongside sustained and consistent updates (i.e., Continuous Professional Development (CPD) both informally and formally, through creditable programmes of learning and education.

 It is considered that consistent and high-quality education and learning challenges the status quo within practice and encourages reflection on and in practice, which inspires practice confidence and service enhancement and improvement.